tmecklem/realtime-web/slides/index.md

 As you can see, everything has limits, including our solution.
 Data firehose problems present an especially hard balance to strike to find what the user really needs to be able to do.

-Next slide: (Katie) Why is this better?
+Next slide: Why is this better?

 -->

 ---
-### Why is this better?
-# Considers the intent of the data
+### Principle
+# Give the user quality over quantity

 <!--
-(Katie)

 Why is this better?
-This is better because it considers the intent of the data.
-In this example, the data coming in is meant to be read.
-So instead of just displaying the posts as they come in and pushing everything down to where it's not readable because it is constantly moving—we're keeping everything in its place so that it can be consumed.
-And we're also letting you know that there is more to be seen when you are ready to see it.
+This is better because it considers the relationship of the data to the user.

+In this example, the posts in are intended to be read.
+So instead of just displaying all the posts as they come in and pushing everything down to where it's not readable because it is constantly moving
-So, with our empathy hats on, we're thinking about what the user is intending to do with the data.
-Like I said, this example shows data that is meant to be read, so we are letting that happen—we're letting the user do what they need to do with the data, while also updating the page in realtime to let them know what is happening without interrupting them.
-So you have to think about what your user is trying to accomplish and make sure your solution supports that.
-You can't just spew a bunch of data on the screen and say, "Tada, it's realtime!"
-Because, depending on how you do it, it can actually be a bad thing.

-There are other intentions with data, as well, obviously, and those intentions should inform how you display the data to your users.
-So perhaps you have an email campaign that went out and you're really interested about where the campaign was most effective.
-You're getting data about who opened the emails, where they are, what time they opened them, etc. But it's likely not going to be helpful to see that data in a table in realtime because you can't really do anything with it without manipulating the data.
-What may actually be more helpful is to display that on a map and have sort of like a heat map of where emails are being opened geographically, and as they're being opened the heat map would adjust.
-This actually makes me think about the political maps everyone sees during an election.
-You could have the states gradually turning blue or red as votes are counted and you can visualize how the votes are shaping up in realtime.
+We respect the user's focus and don't replace surprise them by replacing what they're reading on a whim.
+And like earlier, we also value their agency to decide when to read more of the feed.

+We also use our full team's ability, including the data science team's relevancy score to give the user the choice for a better quality feed if they would like.
+This allows them to build trust with our solution without forcing it upon them.

+Like I mentioned earlier, using a pause or a metadata filter might not be the best solution for every firehose type of problem.

+But a key here is that just because you can flip a switch and give your users all the content all the time, it's not always better to do more.

+A couple of other options you could do once the content firehose becomes too full:
+Try aggregating the metadata in a useful way to break down.
+You could give meaningful statistics about the feed to allow the user to know what's happening at a high level without forcing them to read everything literally.
+You could find creative visualizations of the metadata like the location to help them see geographically where their friends are and alow them to filter based off that visual segmentation.

-All of this to say, that when you are displaying realtime data to your users, it's crucial to consider how that data is intended to be used.
-Because if you show them the data in realtime in a way that doesn't consider their intentions, you're actually going to cause them frustration instead of helping them.
+All of this to say, that when you are displaying realtime data to your users, it's crucial to consider the quality of the experience more than the quantity of event driven things you can show them.
+Because if you show them the data in realtime in a way that doesn't consider their goals, you're actually going to cause them frustration instead of helping them.

-Next slide: (Katie) But wait there's more!
+Next slide: But wait there's more!

  -->